devsnit/openwebui-litellm/README.md

 ## 📝 Notes

-- `prometheus.yml` is not used and can be safely removed
 - Docker Compose maps `config.yml` into the LiteLLM container
 - PostgreSQL is used only if you enable persistence in LiteLLM